 Lean digital transformation efforts must address compatibility issues, as patchwork solutions can create ongoing maintenance headaches.

-A detailed audit of current tools helps identify what’s worth keeping and needs replacing.
+A detailed audit of current tools helps identify what’s worth keeping and what needs replacing.

 Businesses can make wiser long-term decisions by analyzing how these systems impact overall goals.
 The process might require short-term sacrifices, but the rewards often justify the effort.